What Are Essential Amino Acids?

-- Threonine – This amino acid plays a major part of the structural proteins such as elastin and collagen.
+- Threonine – This amino acid is can be found in the structural proteins such as elastin and collagen.
 It also helps in fat metabolism and improves the immune function of the body.

 - Histidine – This amino acid is necessary for the production of histamine.
-Histamine is a neurotransmitter which is critical for immune response, sexual function, digestion and sleep cycle.
+Histamine is a neurotransmitter that is critical for immune response, sexual function, digestion, and sleep cycle.

 A Few Examples

 Since your body cannot produce essential amino acids, they must be provided through your diet.
-Fortunately, many foods are rich in essential amino acids, making it easy to meet your daily needs.
-A few examples are listed below along with the US recommended daily allowances.
+Luckily, most of the food that we eat is abundant in essential amino acids and meets our daily needs.
+The list below includes the recommended daily requirements.

 - Phenylalanine (33 mg) is in dairy, meat, poultry, soy, fish, beans, and nuts